 A bright future

-From 2012 to 2016, all eligible participants were invited to complete a follow-up survey.
-The second wave of follow-up surveys- marking ten plus years since the first participants joined the 45 and Up Study- will be sent out from 2017 through to 2020.
+From 2012 to 2016, all eligible participants were invited to complete a follow-up survey and data from these questionnaires is now available for approved research projects.
+The next wave of follow-up surveys — marking ten plus years since the first participants joined the 45 and Up Study — commenced in 2018 and will be undertaken through to 2020.